Ask Ann Landers: The Ruth Crowley years (1943–1947, 1952–1955)

-Interim writers (July–October 1955)

 In the three-month period after Crowley's death, various writers, including Connie Chancellor, took over the column.

 The Esther Lederer years (1955–2002)

-By including expert advice from authorities, which none of her competitors did, Eppie Lederer won a contest to become the new writer of the column, debuting on October 16, 1955.
-The column opened with a letter from a "Non-Eligible Bachelor" who despaired of getting married.
+The Chicago Sun-Times held a contest to find the next writer of the column.
+Eppie Lederer was chosen as the winner because her sample columns included advice from experts, including the Supreme Court Justice William O. Douglas.
+Her debut column on October 16, 1955 column opened with a letter from a "Non-Eligible Bachelor" who despaired of getting married.
 Her advice was, "You're a big boy now...don't let spite ruin your life."
 Lederer went on to advise thousands of other readers over the next several decades.
 Eventually, she became owner of the copyright.

 News America Syndicate distributed the Landers column before it was sold to King Features, and Landers moved to the new Creators Syndicate.
 On February 13, 1987, after years of seeking to run the column, the Chicago Tribune announced the Landers column was moving there, and the Sun-Times replaced her with Ruth Crowley's daughter Diane Crowley and Jeff Zaslow of The Wall Street Journal.

+In 1985, the attorney general of Illinois, Neil Hartigan, wrote to Ask Ann Landers requesting assistance in dispelling the hoax that a film was going to depict Jesus as gay.
+Lederer replied that "Hoaxes die hard, and the zanier the hoax, the more difficult it is to try to convince people that it is not true".
+She advised readers not to believe the hoax.

 Lederer chose not to have a different writer continue the column after her death, so the "Ann Landers" column ceased after publication of the few weeks' worth of material which she had written before her death.

 Sometimes she expressed unpopular opinions.
 She repeatedly favored legalization of prostitution and was pro-choice on abortion, yet denounced atheist Madalyn Murray O'Hair.
 In 1973, she wrote in support of the legalization of homosexual acts, saying that she had been "pleading for compassion and understanding and equal rights for homosexuals" for 18 years, and wrote in 1976 that she "fought for the civil rights of homosexuals 20 years ago and argued that they should be regarded as full and equal citizens".
 Nevertheless, for years, she described homosexuality as "unnatural", a "sickness" and a "dysfunction".
 Not till 1992 did she eventually reverse her opinion, and even then only after reviewing research and receiving nearly 75,000 letters that gay and lesbian readers wrote to her saying that they were happy being gay; she wrote that "it is my firm conviction that homosexuality is not learned behavior", adding that while being gay could be suppressed, it could not be altered.

 Even so, in 1996, she wrote regarding gay marriage, "Before you gay-rights folks land on me with both feet ...
 I cannot support same-sex marriage, however, because it flies in the face of cultural and traditional family life as we have known it for centuries."